 - Chocolate Chips: Ghirardelli 72% Cacao Dark Chocolate Chips are my favorite chocolate discs to use for this recipe.
 For a sweeter flavor, try using white chocolate chips, milk chocolate chips, or semi-sweet chocolate chips.

-- Flaky Sea Salt (Optional): A few pinches of flaky sea salt at the end creates a contrasting salty-sweet flavor
+- Flaky Sea Salt (Optional): A few pinches of flaky sea salt at the end create a contrasting salty-sweet flavor

-- Step 1: Cream the butter and sugar.
+- Step 1: Cream the wet ingredients.
 In a medium bowl, combine the softened butter and dark brown sugar.
-Using a spoon or silicone spatula, thoroughly mix the two ingredients until they are completely smooth.
+Mix thoroughly with a spoon or silicone spatula until completely smooth.
+Scrape down the bowl, then add the egg yolk and vanilla extract.
+Mix until fully incorporated and the mixture is light and creamy.

 Expert Tips